Bringing History To Life In The Classroom: Story, Essay and Poetry Contest

-- Win a certificate to buy books for your classroom at Chapters?
+- Win a certificate to purchase materials for your classroom?

 IDEAS: Integrating into your curriculum

-- Individual projects by entire class, to encourage research into Calgary and Alberta history and historical figures
+- Individual projects by entire class, to encourage research into Alberta history and historical figures

 - Individual projects by entire class, to encourage creative writing about historical figures and their impact on the community